The ADDIE model is one of the most widely used instructional design frameworks in education and training.

 c.
 Development:

-In this phase, the actual learning materials and resources are created based on the design specifications.
+The actual learning materials and resources are created in this phase based on the design specifications.
 This may involve creating slide decks, videos, interactive activities, assessments, and other learning assets.

 d.
 Implementation:

 The implementation phase involves delivering the learning experience to the target audience.
-It could be in a classroom setting, online platform, or through a blended approach.
+This could be in a classroom setting, on an online platform, or through a blended approach.

 e.
 Evaluation: